Australian Survivor season 4: Future appearances

 Luke Toki competed on the 2019 edition of Australian Survivor: Champions vs. Contenders as part of the Champions tribe.
-Mark Herlaar, Jacqui Patterson, Aaron Knight, Henry Nicholson, Locky Gilbert, Michelle Dougan and Jericho Malabonga competed on Australian Survivor: All Stars.
+Mark Herlaar, Jacqui Patterson, Aaron "A.K."
+Knight, Henry Nicholson, Locky Gilbert, Michelle Dougan and Jericho Malabonga competed on Australian Survivor: All Stars.
 Samantha Gash and Mark Wales competed on Australian Survivor: Blood V Water.
+Toki and Sarah Tilleke returned for Australian Survivor: Australia V The World.

 Outside of Survivor, Locky appeared on the eighth season of The Bachelor Australia as the titular bachelor in 2020.
 Aimee competed on the eighth season of Seven Network's House Rules in 2020 and finished as the runner up.
 Sam and Mark competed on the Amazon Prime Video series World's Toughest Race: Eco-Challenge Fiji as part of Team Aussie Rescue and finished the race in 26th place after 212 hours and 28 minutes.
 Michelle competed in the tenth episode of The Cube in 2021 with her sister Sam.
 Luke competed on Big Brother VIP, finishing in first place.
 Sam and Mark appeared on The Dog House Australia in 2022.
+In 2023, Luke competed on the second season of The Traitors..Joan competed on Season 2 of Squid Game: The Challenge in 2025 as player #69, she was eliminated in the third episode.

 Season summary

 The 24 contestants were split into two tribes.
 On Asaga, Luke and his closest ally Jericho were in the minority and unsuccessfully attempted to upset the balance of power in the tribe.
 On Samatau, A.K. was on the bottom due to his aggressive strategizing, but he was able to seize control by eliminating Aimee, the closest ally of the tribe's prominent strategist in Locky.
-Outsiders Tara and Annaliese were sent to Asaga in a fake double elimination, with Ben and Henry taking their place.
+Outsiders Tara and Anneliese were sent to Asaga in a fake double elimination, with Ben and Henry taking their place.
 Luke and Jericho used the opportunity to take control of Asaga, while Samatau went on an immunity run.
-A second tribe swap sent A.K. & Peter to Asaga and Annaliese & Michelle to Samatau; later, a mutiny twist was offered, and Peter was the only one to accept, sending him back to Samatau.
+A second tribe swap sent A.K. & Peter to Asaga and Anneliese & Michelle to Samatau; later, a mutiny twist was offered, and Peter was the only one to accept, sending him back to Samatau.

-The merge left Samatau in a 6-5 majority, but the Asaga members convinced the people on the bottom of Samatau to turn against Jarrad and Annaliese, eliminating them both.
+The merge left Samatau in a 6–5 majority, but the Asaga members convinced the people on the bottom of Samatau to turn against Jarrad and Anneliese, eliminating them both.
 A new majority composed of Tessa, Michelle, Luke, Peter, Sarah, and Jericho blindsided Henry before Luke caught wind of a plan against Jericho, prompting him to make a move against Tessa.
 Tara then decided to betray her closest ally Locky due to his status as a threat, but he went on an immunity run that eventually ended with his elimination.